sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

    selecting *New* &rarr; *Package*, and then entering the package name in the dialog box that appears.

 2. Next, create your model class.
-This is a simple JavaBean that contains a guestbook entry.
+This is a simple Java bean that contains a guestbook entry.
 Right-click on your new package and select *New* &rarr;
    *Class*.
 Give your class the name `Entry` and click *Finish*.